-Differences in parents' income have been suggested a as a potential explanation for the low figures of applicants from public school of the metropolitan area of San Juan.
-Figure 10 shows the distribution of parents' income for the applicants to the engineering school at UPRM.
+At UPRM several professors have suggested a difference in parents' income as a potential explanation for the low figures of applicants from public school of the metropolitan area.
+Figure 9 shows the distribution for parents' income for the applicants to the engineering school at UPRM.
 The incomes are divided into ten categories.
 The percentage of parents for students from private schools within the highest income category exceeds 33%, while for parents with students in public schools, less than 10% belongs to that same category.
-Moreover, around 25% of the parents for students from public schools report an income of \$12,499 or less.
+Moreover, around 25% of the parents for students from public schools exhibit income of \$12,499 or less.
 For this same category, the percentage of the parents from private schools is less than 10%.